jccorp/jccorp/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working at PayByPhone(Zartis Contractor)
+- 🔭 I’m currently working at CubicTelecom(Zartis Contractor)
 - 🌱 I’m currently learning web3
 - 💬 Ask me about Java, Spring, AWS, Microservices
 - 📫 How to reach me: https://twitter.com/fjccorp